szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make rangers, thieves, and monks hit harder with ranged weapons if invisible (1397)

-This component addresses partially one detail that has annoyed me since the beginning of my experience of the game.
-Combat bonuses from invisibility only work for melee attacks.
-This will have a focus on rangers and thieves, though.
-Details:
+This component enables combat bonuses from invisibility for ranged attacks, focusing on Rangers, Thieves, and Monks.
+This is to simulate a ranged sneak attack of sorts.

-- Attacking from invisibility gives the user a +4 THAC0 bonus, similar to the bonus to melee attacks
+- **THAC0 Bonus**: Grants a +4 THAC0 bonus when attacking from invisibility, mirroring melee bonuses.
-- Ranged damage bonuses are applied to act as a sort of "sneak attack" with projectiles
+- **Ranged Damage Bonus (from invisibility)**:
-  - Rangers get +1 damage when attacking from invisibility.
-Every four levels, they get an extra +1 damage, up to 16, with +5 ranged attack damage bonus.
+  - **Rangers**: +1 damage, scaling up to +5 at level 16.
-  - Thieves and monks get +3 damage when attacking from invisibility, and progress up to +12 damage at level 21.
+  - **Thieves & Monks**: +3 damage, scaling up to +12 at level 21.
-- All thief kits except Swashbuckler, all ranger kits, and all monk kits receive this bonus
+- **Applicability**: Applies to all Thief kits (except Swashbuckler), all Ranger kits, and all Monk kits.
-- Extra damage bonuses for thieves specifically are nullified if they have a fighter class, getting only the partial bonus that rangers get.
+- **Thieves with Fighter Class**: Their damage bonus is reduced to match that of Rangers.

-Caveats:
+**Important Notes**:

-This is not possible to implement in a straightforward manner.
-It requires timers that continually check whether the rangers, monk, or thief is invisible in order to apply the benefit or not.
-It is possible to momentarily not be affected by the bonus when entering invisible or continuing to have the benefit after getting out of invisibility (< 1 second).
-Currently, the only feedback to help the user identify if it's safe to attack with the bonus applied is the user interface applying the damage bonus when holding a bow.
+- This effect is implemented using timers, which may result in minor, momentary delays in application or removal when entering/exiting invisibility.

-This also does not affect enemies.
-Only the player and joinable characters will benefit, if it applies to them (monks, rangers, and thieves, i.e. classes that can hide).
+- Only player and joinable characters benefit; enemies are unaffected.

 </details>